 Cobra’s engineers upgraded the E9 face with a new variable thickness H.O.T.
 Face (Highly Optimized Topology) that is precisely calibrated for speed using machine learning and C.N.C. machining.
 They developed the world’s first zero C.O.G. driver, with the power core and weight placed low and in front of the face to facilitate higher ball speeds over the newly intelligent face.

 Cobra optimized thicknesses in 15 separate zones to increase ball speed across a wider face region.
 These zones provide visual peaks and valleys that mimic a topological map, hence the name of the design.

 - Limited performance gains from the K9 model

 - Colour scheme not for all

 Cobra has taken inspiration from Formula 1 race cars and optimized 6 zones to maximize performance and clubhead speed through every swing.
-The CNC milled infinity face creates a power zone, while the T-bar speed chassis reduces the amount of titanium used.
-A 360 Degree carbon wrap crown reduces weight and the speed back weighting is positioned low in the head creating a low CG for high launch with low spin ball flight.
+The CNC-milled infinity face creates a power zone, while the T-bar speed chassis reduces the amount of titanium used.
+A 360 Degree carbon-wrap-crown reduces weight, and the speed back weighting is positioned low in the head, creating a low CG for a high launch with low spin ball flight.